apps/web today.

 apps/web permission checks do not currently derive access from workspace_members.role.

-Modern permission evaluation reads:
+Modern member permission evaluation reads:

 - role memberships from